 To be completely honest and probably like every other kid, growing up I had aspirations of being a doctor, police officer, firefighter, astronaut, etc. As I grew older I thought more seriously about what I wanted to do.
 Architecture was at the top of my list, I was good at the planning and drawing and won a few competitions for my work when I was in high school.
 When I initially planned to go to college right out of high school I reviewed the degree plan for Architecture and was immediately disappointed because I was not strong in math.

 While in high school I worked for a worldwide retail company and was really good at what I did.
 While I started out as the janitor, I eventually asked to learn more about each department and did; including the lingerie department.
 By the time I turned 18 I had learned to manage every department, cashier, the cash office, and train others how to do it.
-As soon as I graduate from high school, the company sent me to the home office to a train the trainer conference.
+As soon as I graduated from high school, the company sent me to the home office to a train the trainer conference.
 I would become a trainer for the company.
 When new stores were opened I would go and train new employees in their assigned areas.

 One of my favorite assignments was to open a revitalization effort in the Crenshaw area of Los Angeles.
 I was there to watch live O.J.
 Simpson be transported in the white bronco down the highway.
 My hotel was across the street from the Santa Monica Pier.